What you need to know about buying a boat in France: It takes a long time…months!

-For these of you working in the industry, you may be surprising how much time it takes to buy a boat in France.
-Just du get an answer to an email or phone call it takes days.
+For those of you working in the industry, you might be surprised at how long it takes to buy a boat in France.
+Just getting a reply to an email or a phone call takes days.

 You will need some weeks bevor you get the appointment with the expert and the broker.
 I think it is a good idea to be there during the expertise wo you get also a lot of information on the boat and the state of the equipment.
 It will take a day (6h) to evaluate the boat.